SMART Lab Frequently Asked Questions

 - What calculator can I use on my test?
 In the lab?

 - Can I use my cell phone or my laptop while in the lab?

 - Can I leave the lab while I am working?

 - I can’t bridge to MyLabsPlus from my computer at home.
 What can I do?

 This depends on which course in the SMART Lab you are taking.
 Please check your syllabus.

 No, you can accumulate the required hours over multiple sessions within that week.

 There is an application on the desktop that is called “SMART Lab User Data”.
-Using this application by putting in the date range that you would like to check you can see how many hours you have accumulated over that time range.
+Using this application you can see how many hours you have accumulated over that time range.